 Slips, trips, and falls can happen anywhere – at home, in the workplace, or at a business establishment.
 Although these accidents may seem harmless (or even elicit a laugh from bystanders), they’re a common hazard with serious consequences.

-A report from the National Safety Council revealed that about 9 million individuals had undergone treatment in emergency rooms due to fall-related injuries.
+A report from the National Safety Council revealed that about 9 million individuals had undergone treatment in emergency rooms due to fall-related injuries (Injury Facts).
 However, you can take measures to minimize the potential hazards that can result in slips, trips, and falls and make the environment safer for everyone.

 Keep these safety suggestions in mind: